Teach from Anywhere

 Use Google Groups to create a mailing list to keep all your colleagues informed.Tutorial

-To try the suggestions on this site, you'll need a G Suite for Education account.
-G Suite for Education is free for qualifying schools globally.
+To try the suggestions on this site, you'll need a Google Workspace for Education account.
+Google Workspace for Education is available for no cost for qualifying schools globally.

-How do I get G Suite for Education for my school?
+How do I get Google Workspace for Education for my school?

 Step 1 - Sign up

 Complete the sign up form for your school.
 Verify you own the domain.
 Approval can take a few days, please be patient.Tutorial

 Step 2 - Create users and define structure